k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements and Prerequisites for K2cloud on-prem K8s Installation.md

 This article describes the guidelines and instructions for creating a K2cloud site - a K8s (Kubernetes) cluster that is ready for operation.

 While K2cloud K8s cluster deployment on the cloud (fully managed or self-hosted) is done using Terraform, based on each cloud provider’s K8s infrastructure, the on-prem K8s cluster deployment is done by running a script that is responsible for preparing all required infrastructure components.
-This can be considered a Kubernetes in-a-box.
+This can be considered as Kubernetes in-a-box.

 ## Hardware Requirements